caiovictorpcb/linkz-api/README.md

-# Linkz API
+# Tools API

-**Linkz API** is the backend for a simple and efficient URL shortener I built.
-Developed with Node.js, Fastify, and PostgreSQL, it powers the Linkz App by handling URL shortening and redirection.
+**Tools API** is the backend for my tools website.
+Developed with Node.js, Fastify, and PostgreSQL, it powers the Tools App by handling requests from the tools site and routing them to appropriate services.

 ## Technologies

 - **Node.js**: JavaScript runtime for the backend.
 - **Fastify**: Web framework for building the API.
 - **PostgreSQL**: Database for storing shortened URLs.
+- **Redis**

 ## Installation